raouf2ouf/restricted-rps/README.md

 [Rock, Paper, Scissors [RPS]]("https://en.wikipedia.org/wiki/Rock_paper_scissors) is one the most iconic and played games all over the world
 (there is even an [RPS World Championship](https://wrpsa.com/rock-paper-scissors-tournaments/).
 However, there was always a debate on wether it is a game of <em>chance</em> or a game of <em>skill</em> ?

 <em>Restricted Random RPS</em> [RRPS] is a variant that adds complexity and amplifies the role of chance and skill.
-It is inspired by the famous [Resctricted RPS](https://kaiji.fandom.com/wiki/Restricted_Rock_Paper_Scissors) from the manga [Kaiji] (https://kaiji.fandom.com/wiki/Kaiji_Wiki).
+It is inspired by the famous [Resctricted RPS](https://kaiji.fandom.com/wiki/Restricted_Rock_Paper_Scissors) from the manga [Kaiji](https://kaiji.fandom.com/wiki/Kaiji_Wiki).
 The name Ethpoir is a bad joke mixing [Espoir](https://kaiji.fandom.com/wiki/Espoir) (the name of the ship where the game was played) and ETH (it is also how my little niece pronounces Espoir).

 ## How to play